4sh/dev-community/README.md

 with the new groups assignments coming from `best-results.json` file, so that these group will be taken into consideration for the `same path` constraint during your next cycle.

+To do this, simply execute `npm run find-best-community-groups record-member-groups` and `best-results.json` file will be updated.

+_As a side note, if you configured people in the `absentsFromThisCycle` property, absent people will have their latest group valued to `""`._